kubernetes/website/content/en/docs/reference/using-api/deprecation-policy.md

 **Rule #9: Deprecated feature gates must respond with a warning when used.
 When a feature gate is deprecated it must be documented in both in the release notes and the corresponding CLI help.
-Both warnings and documentation must indicate whether a feature gate is non-operational.**
+Both warnings and documentation must indicate whether a feature gate is non-operational.
+Throughout the deprecation period, the feature gate should typically be disabled by default.**

 ## Deprecating a metric